lightly-ai/lightly/docs/source/getting_started/command_line_tool.rst

           must not necessarily include the same keys for all images but it is strongly recommended.

+.. note:: We support numbers, strings, booleans, and even nested objects for
+          custom metadata.

 To add the metadata in the web-app, simply pass it to the `lightly-magic` command:

 .. code-block:: bash